 Andrew R. Keats, Esq.

-Keats graduated Order of the Coif from the USC Gould School of Law where he was a member of the Southern California Law Review.
-Keats holds a B.A. in Political Science, with a focus on International Security, from Duke University.
+Andrew graduated Order of the Coif from the USC Gould School of Law where he was a member of the Southern California Law Review.
+He holds a B.A. in Political Science, with a focus on International Security, from Duke University.